stax76/mpv-scripts/README.md

 documented directly in the script via code comment at the beginning of the script.

 - [command_palette](#command_palette) - Searchable menu for bindings, commands, properties,
-  the playlist, chapters and audio/subtitle tracks.
-This script is available as preview version as I intent to improve it.
+  the playlist, chapters, profiles and audio/subtitle tracks.
 - [search_menu](#search_menu) - Searchable menu for bindings, commands, properties, playlist entries and audio/subtitle tracks.
 - [auto_mode.lua](auto_mode.lua) - Use mpv as video player, music player and image viewer.